Plan your visit

 Ample free parking is available for cars, buses and recreational vehicles.
 Public washrooms are available in the visitor centre.
 Washrooms are wheelchair accessible.
 There are no public telephones on site.

 The visitor centre is wheelchair accessible.
-The walkway to the tower base is of fine gravel and is wheelchair accessible under most conditions.
+The walkway to the tower base is wheelchair accessible under most conditions.

 - Marconi sent the first message across the Atlantic using electromagnetic waves instead of wires.